 Speakers have magnets because magnets create an opposing magnetic field which results in vibrations which are the sounds we hear.
+Speakers convert electrical energy or electrical audio signals into mechanical wave energy or vibrations which is done by using electromagnetism to move the diaphragm within a magnetic field to produce sound.

 Let’s explain a bit further.
 As you already know, for speakers to work, they need electric current.